 Among the top document management system benefits is the ability to automate and improve data capture.

-Some market solutions include a sophisticated data capture module that allows for the extraction of critical information from a scanned document during the digitization step.
+Some market solutions include a sophisticated data capture module that allows for the extraction of critical information from a scanned document during the digitization step (document imaging).

 The capturing process is empowered by AI capabilities to get the most accurate results.